The Story of Mount Carmel Assisted Living

 Mt.
 Carmel Personal Care Home was founded in 1986 by retired physician

 Dr. N.R.
 Coury and his family.
-They have continuously owned and operated
+They have continuously owned and operated the

-they provide to their community.
+services they provide to their community.

 Mt Carmel's focus on providing care for Alzheimer's and dementia